SSD Endurance (DWPD/TBW) Calculator

 - DWPD

-- Drive writes per day over the warranty period.
+- Drive writes per day, the number of full-drive writes supported each day across the warranty period.

 - TBW